cppshizoidS/Python/README.md

 Dino is the folder with simple AI Dino game

+Tensorflow is the folder with first practisize in TF

 ----------------------------------------------------------------------------
-Used technologies: Tkinter, PyQT5, PyGame, Requests, Telebot, NumPy, SkitLearn, Neat, Discord_API
+Used technologies: Tkinter, PyQT5, PyGame, Requests, Telebot, NumPy, Tensorflow, SkitLearn, Neat, Discord_API

 ![](https://tokei.rs/b1/github/cppshizoidS/Python?category=code)